uwcryoem/uwcryoem.github.io/docsrc/source/SupportedSoftware/Relion.rst

 RELION
 =================

 Relion is an applicataion for processing cryo-EM data.
-You can read more about Relion on the `Relion website. <https://relion.readthedocs.io/en/release-5.0/>`_.
+You can read more about Relion on the `Relion website <https://relion.readthedocs.io/en/release-5.0/>`_.

 Please note: The current version of Relion running on the cluster is provided as part of the SBGrid software package.
 You need your own SBGrid license to use any of the SBGrid applications.
 More information about SBGrid can be found `here <https://sbgrid.org>`_